DaertML/llms_are_trained_cpus/README.md

 It is remarkable that somehow the tokenizer behaves in some way as the compiler in a programming language, as the natural language text
 (source code in a programming language), gets compiled into a bunch of numbers that represent data and instructions, the machine code, the executable.

+# Types of LLMs
+## Encoder-Decoder models:
+This kind of LLMs is interesting, from the point of view of the comparison between the LLM and the CPU.
+Encoder-Decoder architectures have been around much before the appearance of the LLM (e.g.: the autoencoder), and have been the base of the resolution of many problems, even out of the AI ecosystem
+(e.g.: Error Correcting Codes to fix communication errors in a transmission).
+The objective of the encoder is to translate the input data into a "latent space", such latent space is later used as the data to work with, make computations with, to recover the representation from...
+Such architecture is also common with compression algorithms.

+For the case of the LLM, the natural language is introduced in the LLM, it is translated to tokens, and the Encoder produces the latent space; if we follow the ideas presented up until this point; the input ids introduced in the LLM were a metaphor for the machine code, or executable if we refer to the CPU;
+so the output from the Encoder, is a kind of enriched machine code, machine code that has been filled with metadata by the LLM.
+In a certain way it is like if the compiler added canaries to the program, and debugging metadata that can later be used by a debugger.
+In some kind of way it is different in the case of the LLMs;
+in our case the Encoder kind of programs how it wants the Decoder to behave under the given latent space.
+Later on the Decoder (this is much more like the CPU in this case so, an alternative title would be decoders_are_trained_cpus :)), will read on the latent space as well as the SOS (Start Of Sentence) token; and will produce the output.

+I have a feeling that the usage of an Encoder helps the Decoder to have a richer amount of possible programming modes, it has been seen with the T5 models by Google; how greatly the model could be programmed by using prefixes in the prompt that were easily identified by the model, to compute the output.

+## Encoder only models:
+This kind of models is of great interest as well, as they produce an embedding, instead of generating text like you would have in other kind of LLMs.
+The encoder produces such embeddings that could be of great use, in cases like semantic search, document retrieval, topic modelling...
+In this case the richer the embedding, the more use we can have for the model.

+# Crafting embeddings by hand:
+There have been several works that study the way LLMs work down to a deep level, and that even manually program the embedding matrices and weights in the model manually, in order to do a certain specific task,